simonehagey/orbdot/docs/source/models.rst

 The ``theory`` Module
 =====================
-The :py:mod:`~orbdot.models.theory` module provides several analytical models for investigating long-term variations in planetary orbits and their causes.
-Some of these models are used in the :class:`~orbdot.analysis.Analyzer` class (see :ref:`interpreting-results`).
+The :py:mod:`~orbdot.models.theory` module provides several analytical models for investigating long-term variations in planetary orbits and their causes, many of which are used in the :class:`~orbdot.analysis.Analyzer` class (see :ref:`interpreting-results`).
 The key methods of this class are listed below, organized by subject.

 .. _orbital_decay_theory:

 Equilibrium Tides
 -----------------
 Due to the close proximity of Hot Jupiters (HJs) to their host stars, significant tidal bulges—an ellipsoidal distortion—are raised in both the planet and the star.
-In the case of orbital decay, the planet's orbital rate is faster than the star's rotational rate.
-As a result, the star's tidal bulge lags behind the HJ, creating a net torque that spins up the star at the expense of the planet's orbital angular momentum :cite:p:`levrard2009, Matsumura2010`.
+In the case of orbital decay, the planet's orbital rate is faster than the star's rotational rate, causing the star's tidal bulge to lag behind that of the planet.
+This lag raises a net torque that spins up the star, but at the expense of the planet's orbital angular momentum :cite:p:`levrard2009, Matsumura2010`.
 The tidal forces raised by the misaligned tidal bulges are known as "equilibrium tides" and are believed to be the most significant process governing the future evolution of HJ orbits :cite:p:`Ma2021, Barker2020`.

 The following OrbDot functions are relevant to these effects: